renovate-bot/GoogleCloudPlatform-_-go-storage-fio-engine-demo/README.md

 # `fio` ioengine for package `cloud.google.com/go/storage`

 This is an external `fio` ioengine which uses the Go SDK.
+The supported tests
+are:

-Only read-only tests using MultiRangeDownloader are currently supported.
+-   Read-only tests using MultiRangeDownloader
+-   Write-only tests using an appendable writer which finalizes on close

 The engine makes no effort to prefetch data or read ahead.
 As a result, the randread and read results are extremely similar.

+Writes are sequential.
+As a result, iodepth does not have an effect on performance.

 ## Quickstart